two-torial/two-torial/docs/games/namco/taikonijiiro/setup.md

 !!! danger "Nijiiro is a rolling release so please verify your game version by opening `AMCUS\AMConfig.ini` and verifying that it says `cacfg-game_ver=39.06`"

 !!! info "NAMCO data is also distributed as `.VHDX` and `.VHD` files.
 These files are useful for archival purposes, but are not required to run the game.
-Always download the unpacked data for home use."
+Always download the unpacked data for home use"

 ## Installing TaikoArcadeLoader (TAL)